 David D. Larson, Jr. works with Paynter Law on matters involving primarily personal injury, wrongful death, auto accidents, and nursing home abuse.
 David began practicing law in North Carolina in 1998.
 He first worked for insurance companies, defending claims made by people either injured at work or by the negligence of someone else.
 In 2000, he started his own practice and spent the next ten years representing injured people and criminal defendants.
 Since 2009, his practice has focused solely on representing individuals injured by someone else or who lost their life as a result of someone else’s negligence.

-In additional to his personal injury practice, Mr. Larson has also coordinated with Legal Aid of North Carolina to provide pro bono legal services to victims of natural disasters.
+In addition to his personal injury practice, Mr. Larson has coordinated with Legal Aid of North Carolina to provide pro bono legal services to victims of natural disasters.
 He has also served as a juror at the regional and state NCAJ High School Mock Trial Competition.

 Mr. Larson is a member of the bar of North Carolina and is not licensed to practice law in any other state or the District of Columbia.